-The Yorkshire Rose Teaching Alliance do not offer salaried training places but instead offers this new ITT route in partnership with the Exceed SCITT.
+The Yorkshire Rose Teaching Alliance do not offer salaried training places but instead offer this new ITT route in partnership with the Exceed SCITT.
 It is open to graduates who are currently employed within a primary school setting and where the school will be willing to fund the training place as well as pay your wage.
 This is a requirement for applying for this type of ITT route – you cannot apply without this financial arrangement in place.
 Please do not apply for this route unless you are currently employed in a primary school.
 You will gain QTS but not the full PGCE qualification unless you wish to take that an an optional module at your own cost (Masters credits).

 Earn while you learn